 With the help of a piggyback adapter, it is possible to attach a camera with a normal photographic lens to the telescope, and to track with the telescope.
 On some instruments, it is already pre-mounted on a tube clamp.

-After adjusting to the two reference stars, there should be no further problems with the GoTo.
+After aligning to the two reference stars, there should be no further problems with the GoTo.
 However, as described in the operating instructions, it is important to train the drive once a year!
 Drive training can also be carried out during the daytime.